bigomics/omicsplayground/docs/modules/mod7_Signature.rst

 of the gene list against all contrasts by running the GSEA algorithm and plots enrichment outputs.
-Under the **Overlap/similarity** panel, users can find the similarity of their gene list with other gene sets and pathways in the platform.
-The **Markers** panel produces a t-SNE plot of samples for each gene.
+Under the **Overlap/similarity** panel, users can find the similarity of their gene list with other gene sets and pathways.
+The **Markers** panel produces a t-SNE plot of samples for the genes in the signature.

 Input panel
 --------------------------------------------------------------------------------
-To start the analysis, users need to specify the type of signature of their interest in the ``Signature type`` settings.
-You can choose between custom signature, a contrast profile, or some predefined gene sets (Hallmark and KEGG pathways).
-For the custom signature, users can upload their own gene list or use one of the example gene lists provided.
-Instead, a contrast profile can also be selected, which takes the top 100 most differentially expressed genes as the signature.
+To start the analysis, specify the type of signature of their interest in the ``Signature type`` settings.
+Users can choose between custom signature, a contrast profile, or some predefined gene sets (Hallmark and KEGG pathways).
+For a custom signature, users can upload their own gene list or use one of the example gene lists provided.
+Instead, a contrast profile can also be selected by selecting :option:`contrast` as ``Signature type``, which then takes the top 100 most differentially expressed genes as the signature.
+When :option:`Hallmark` or :option:`KEGG` is selected, the user is presented with a list of predefined gene sets to choose from.

 .. figure:: figures/psc8.0.png
     :align: center